Due to the many wonderful responses regarding the hazelnut coffee (chickpea!) fudge

 Since there's not much to talk about in the way of coffee creamers (or is there?), I thought I'd share with you some of the things I'm currently enamoured with in my kitchen and beyond.

 I put these in smoothies, salads, soups... everything, really.
 They're a taste-free way to get more sea vegetables in your life.
-I use this as a source of iodine, something that's harder to access in vegan and vegetarian diets.
+I use this as a source of iodine.
 It's also packed with iron, which I'm always searching for ways to get more of.

 Salad for Dinner, by Jeanne Kelley:

-I don't remember if I bought this book one year ago, or two years ago, but it has become a staple in my kitchen.
-It's not aimed at summer salads only, but I find that I use it more in the spring and summer, than I do in the winter months.
+I don't remember if I bought this book one year ago or two years ago, but it's become a staple in my kitchen.
+It's not aimed at summer salads only, but I find that I use it more in the spring and summer than I do in the winter months.
 The combinations are inspiring and fresh.
 I also love the layout of the book.
 It has something for every taste, and I like to mix and match her salad ideas.
-It's not a strictly vegan or vegetarian cookbook, but you can easily omit the non-vegan ingredients.
-However, there are some great vegan recipes in there for salad combos I would have never been able to dream up.
 See all the post-it notes?
 I want it all!

 I add a scoop of this vegan protein powder to my daily green smoothie.
 It's packed with greens, vitamins, minerals, probiotics, omega-3s, fibre, and antioxidants.
 Since I don't take a multivitamin, I use this as an "insurance policy," even though I'd like to think that I eat well-balanced most days...
 I enjoy the vanilla flavour because it's a more neutral taste for any smoothie I'm in the mood for.
 If I feel like chocolate, I just add some cocoa or cacao powder